 Making A Difference in Our County

-Students in sixth through 12th grade can participate in our modified trap shotgun program.
-Echols County 4-H also offers traditional livestock show programs in which members can exhibit hogs in the local and state shows.
-Forty-one students have participated in various hog shows, including the Georgia National Fair, the local hog show and the state hog show.
-Summer camp is offered to students of all grade levels at different locations throughout Georgia.
+Students in sixth through 12th grade can participate in our Project SAFE (Shooting Awareness, Fun and Education) Modified Trap shotgun program.
+4-H also offers traditional livestock show programs in which 4-H members can exhibit hogs in the local and state shows.
+Thirty-two students have participated in various hog shows, including the Georgia National Fair, the local hog show, and the State Hog Show in Perry, Georgia.
+Summer camp is offered to students of all grade levels in different locations throughout Georgia.
 Our office has worked hard to make camp affordable for as many youth as possible.
 We offer several fundraisers for parents to choose from to reduce the out-of-pocket cost of camp.
-We also promote leadership conferences to students in seventh through 12th grades throughout the year.
+We also offer leadership conferences to students in seventh through 12th grades throughout the year, including Senior Fall Forum, Senior Conference, Junior Conference and State Council.
 By participating in community service projects, students learn the importance of giving to others.
-Each year, we donate pop tabs and cans to the Ronald McDonald House Charities.
+Each year, we donate pop tabs and cans to Ronald McDonald House Charities.